cyberconnecthq/cyberconnect-docs/docs/Apis/recommendation.md

 For `first` and `after` usage, please refer to Pagination Section from Identity API page.

 For returning fields, "SUCCESS" means you have made a successful request and can then use the data.
-You may see "INDEXING" for recommendation result if you put an address that has never been queried before.
+You may see "INDEXING" for recommendation results if you put an address that has never been queried before.
 Our recommendation system will run in background to get the result prepared.
 So you can come back and check later.

 `pageInfo` is used to do pagination.
 Also, you can refer to Pagination Section from Identity API page for more details.